neo4j-partners/virtual-graph-dbx/gds-guide.md

 seconds across runs, and it was about the same for 298 edges as for 23,198.

 **Projection size is flexible.** A projection of all 300,000 transfers completed in 41.0s.
 Provisioning is most of that time.
-Use `--count-only` to count the rows in a window for free and `--keep` to reuse a provisioned session.
+Use `--count-only` to count the rows in a window with one cheap warehouse query and no session.
+Use `--keep` to reuse a provisioned session.

 **The property sweep.** The `gds-probe` demo runs scenarios A to E on the same 7-day window.
-Each scenario provisions its own session and projects in 34 to 46 seconds.
+Each scenario provisions its own session and projects in 33 to 46 seconds.

-**Clean up after a dropped connection.** If the Bolt connection drops during a run, the demo cannot drop its graph.
+**Cleanup after a failure.** After any projection failure, both demos try to drop the graph they were projecting.
+That covers a server error, a dropped Bolt connection, and a second session conflict.
+The drop is best effort.
+If the connection is gone for good, the graph can stay behind.
 A default `fast-gds` run uses a new graph name with a random suffix, so a leftover graph cannot block the next run.
 If the projection fails with a session conflict, the demo retries once under a new name.
-With `--graph`, the demo drops a stale graph of that name before it starts. `gds-probe` drops a stale graph of its name before each scenario.
+With `--graph`, the demo drops a stale graph of that name before it starts. `gds-probe` gives each scenario its own name, built from `--graph` plus a random suffix.
+A scenario whose final drop fails reports PARTIAL.
 To check for leftovers, run `CALL gds.graph.list()`.

 ## Future expansion: possible new examples